brandonroots/homemade-hardware/week02-programming-attiny85/README.md

 ## Workshop: Programming ATtiny85
 Details are in the [ATtiny85 Guide](https://homemadehardware.com/guides/programming-an-attiny85/#jig).

-For this workshop, each studen will need to be given:
+For this workshop, each student will need to be given:

 * ATtiny85 (DIP)
 * 10uF capacitor